-As soon one reaches Cusco, they are thronged by all the travel companies offering a trip/ hike to Machu Picchu.
+As soon one reaches Cusco, they are thronged by all the travel companies offering a trip/ trek to Machu Picchu.
 In this hoard of options following information would come in Handy.
+Among the overwhelming options, I had to choose something that would suit my style and it turned out to be – Salkantay trek to Machu Picchu.

 Ways to reach Machu Picchu: